What is Gross vs Net?

 Gross vs Net in Conversations

 The terms gross and net are used frequently in accounting and finance conversations.
-The easiest way to know what someone means is to think about what could naturally be deduced from something.
+The easiest way to know what someone means is to think about what could naturally be deducted from something.

-Unfortunately, as you can see in the example above, it is sometimes ambiguous what someone means, and further clarification may be required.
+Unfortunately, as you can see in the example above, it is sometimes ambiguous what someone means when they say “gross” or “net”, so further clarification may be required.
 The only way to know for sure what someone means is to ask them exactly what is included and/or what is deducted from the figure.

 Thank you for reading this guide to understanding what gross vs net means in a business financial context.